gender-delenda-est/fortune-sappho/README.md

 # fortune-sappho

-This is a pair of files for the unix/linux 'fortune' tool that provide a fairly comprehensive selection of Sappho's fragments (in English translation).
+This is a pair of files for the unix/linux 'fortune' tool that provide a fairly comprehensive selection of Sappho's fragments (in English translation by Anne Carson).

 # Use